BGDlab/gamlssTools/README.md

 This package is intended to make interacting with and plotting GAMLSS models easier.
 It contains a number of auxiliary functions that will be useful for those using [gamlss()](https://cran.r-project.org/web/packages/gamlss/index.html) or [gamlss2()](https://github.com/gamlss-dev/gamlss2)

+There are two vignettes that go over these functions in greater detail.

 ### Plotting

 `make_centile_fan()` is the primary plotting function.
 It's designed to cleanly visualize centile fans using ggplot.